 If you have any additional questions, contact us at 855.855.8805 or visit a location near you.

 What should I do if I didn't receive a replacement credit card by the time mine expired?

-In the event you haven't received a replacement card by the middle of the month the card is set to expire, send us a secure message through Online Banking or visit a location near you and we'll mail you a replacement card.
+Your current card can be used through the entire month in which it’s set to expire.
+In the event you haven't received a replacement card towards the end of the month the card is set to expire, send us a secure message through Digital Banking.
+You can also visit a First Tech location near you and we'll check the status of the replacement card.

 At retailers with chip-enabled terminals: Insert your card and follow the prompts on the terminal.

 At retailers without chip terminals: Swipe your card and proceed as you normally would.

 Over the phone or online: Provide your card information the way you always have when you're ready to make a purchase.

 How can I locate my credit card payment information online?Login to Online Banking, select your credit card account and click the Account Details tab.

 The payment amount is 2% of balance, $25, or the entire balance if the balance is less than $25.

 You can establish automatic, re-occurring payments for the minimum amount due, a specific amount (i.e. $100 per month) or pay the balance in full each month.